Topics included in this article:

 For more information, please review the Monitoring Services Agreement.

-Set up Alarm Monitoring
+Set Up Alarm Monitoring

-- Create the list of emergency contacts
+- Create a list of emergency contacts

-- Add pins for iPad keypads
+- Add PINs for iPad keypads

-- First responder entry instructions
+- Create first responder entry instructions

-To configure to the alarm monitoring settings, follow these instructions:
+To configure to the Alarm Monitoring settings, follow these instructions:

-1. Navigate to the "Locations Tab" and select the location associated with the alarm monitoring. |
+| 1.
+Log in to the Rhombus Console, navigate to the "Locations" tab, and select the location associated with Alarm Monitoring. |

 |

-2. Select the "Alarm Monitoring" dropdown menu.
-From here you can navigate to one of the following: |
+2. Select the "Alarm Monitoring" tab.
+From here, you can navigate to the following pages. |

 Alarm Central

-- View a snapshot of verifications used, as well as pull the report.
+- View a snapshot of used verifications.

 - Manually control monitoring.